jaysueno/webscraping_surfline_blog/README.md

 ![image](images/wordcount.jpg)

 ## Conclusion
 This was a fun project to showcase some of my skills.
-If I had more proprietary data, I could compare our SEO, engagement, and news article writing strategy with some statistical methods. here are some of my findings and suggestions for further exploration:
+If I had more proprietary data, I could compare our SEO, engagement, and news article keyword strategy with some statistical analysis - see if there are correlations or regressions.
+Here are some of my findings and suggestions for further exploration:
 * The most popular words are fairly obvious: "surf and "swell".
-Can we compare our SEO strategy and see how well we rank with actually using those keywords/phrases we want to rank on by raising the word count?
+How do we rank with our current SEO keywords, and how often do we use them in our posts?
+Is there a relationship to ranking and wordcount?
 * Our average sentiment per article was 5.67.
-Can we test if the tone of the article being more positive, will increase the engagment and user experience?
+Can we test if a more positive tone will increase the engagment and user experience?
 Is there a correlation?
 * Surfline's reach is global, could we do an SEO and keyword scrape of our compeitors or sites where we want to pull users from.
-Then we can formulate an SEO strategy to attract those customers in different countries where we want to expand?
+Then we can formulate an SEO strategy to attract those customers in different spaces where we want to expand?
+* Can we use Machine Learning to better predict the user engagemetn with the keyword strategy?

 This project is to showcase some of my capabilities and show you how I think.
 Please message me with any questions and connect with me on [LinkedIn](https://www.linkedin.com/in/jaysueno).